ryanatkn/cosmicplayground/src/sy/README.md

 - writing styles in js/ts is unfriendly and inaccessible to many css users
-- utility classes make some people wretch, and others simply prefer writing css and classes
+- utility classes make some people wretch, and others simply prefer writing css and classes - `sy` doesn't force them but they seem to be its sweet spot
+- lacks css conventions and opinions, leaving most work to you and enforcing no standardization across projects, so much of "learning `sy`" may not translate between codebases
 - you may not be able to unsee a lack of awesomeness in other solutions

 ## disclaimer

 There are many fantastic tools for working with css, and right now you should probably use one of them instead of `sy`.
-This library is immature and will change a lot.
+This library is immature and will change a lot, but it is already being used on deployed websites.

 ## usage